Let’s Meet Diana Horsford, founder and Head Chef of The Avenue Cookery School.

-I pictured the heartwarming scene as we chatted with Diana, the Head Chef at The Avenue Cookery School, and one of Obby’s most loyal ambassadors.
-The school only moved into their new kitchen in South West London a couple of weeks ago, but you wouldn’t know it.
-With the doors always open, locals already seem perfectly comfortable popping in like old friends for tea and – if they get the timing right – a slice of cake.
+I pictured the heartwarming scene as we chatted with Diana, from The Avenue Cookery School, one of Obby’s most loyal ambassadors.
+The school moved into their new kitchen in South West London a couple of years ago.
+With the doors always open, locals always seem perfectly comfortable popping in like old friends for tea and – if they get the timing right – a slice of cake.

 I get the impression that’s exactly how Diana wants everyone to feel here.
 Totally at home, welcome, relaxed.
 There’s none of that pretence of formality that you might expect from a cooking school; The Avenue is – like its owner – lively and fun.

-Chef tells us this reflects a shift in the way we ‘do’ food.
-Although Diana refuses to eat at a restaurant with bad wine glasses (I hear she’s quite the connoisseur), she sees food first and foremost as a way to communicate.
+Diana tells us this reflects a shift in the way we ‘do’ food.
+Although Diana refuses to eat at a restaurant with bad wine glasses (I hear she’s quite the connoisseur), she sees food first and foremost as a way to communicate, and always encourages others to feel the same.
 Meals are about getting together in a relaxed environment, so dinner parties are becoming a remnant of days gone by.
 They’re all lipstick and dressed up tables.
 They’re fake.
 But at supper, that’s where people let their guard down.

-She tells me that getting your friends together for a casual supper is the new way to put yourself in the centre of your social group.
+Diana tells me that getting your friends together for a casual supper is the new way to put yourself in the centre of your social group.
 Invite everyone over, whip up a spicy ratatouille with a fillet of sea bass (I’m assured this is easy!) and tell your friends to bring the booze and pudding.
+When starting The Avenue Cookery School, Diana wanted reach more potential students to help spread the knowledge that this style of cooking is fun and easy.

 In The Avenue’s longer cookery courses, the teachers will get you to work without a cookbook for the first week.
 I wondered if that might be a bit daunting for fresh faces, but then Diana tells me that’s how you learn to cook.
 Removing the instructions gets you thinking about what you’re actually doing.

 I suppose that’s true for anything you learn.
-Precise boilerplates like recipes have limited value compared to developing a deep understanding of how combining ingredients changes textures and flavours.
+Precise measurement recipes have limited value compared to developing a deep understanding of how combining ingredients changes textures and flavours.
 Once you get that, cooking becomes intuitive.
 And way more fun.
-It’s a simple matter of playing with the balance of onion, garlic and tomato until you can taste that you’ve made yourself a great sauce for that lasagna.
+It’s a simple matter of playing with the balance of onion, garlic and tomato until you can taste that you’ve made yourself a great sauce for that lasagne.

 This is what the team at The Avenue wants to teach us all.
 And it starts with the basics.